Federal Voter ID Requirements: The Help America Vote Act (HAVA)

 The following are some examples of documents allowed in some states to establish identity at a voting booth (states may require 1 or more of certain types of these documents):

-Last, but not least, voters should be aware that even if they fail to provide proof of identity at the polling booth, they must still be allowed to vote under HAVA.
-However, their votes will be considered provisional, and will not be counted in the results unless the voter's identity is confirmed in a timely manner.
+Even when the voter fails to provide proof of identity at the polling booth, HAVA requires that the voter has the right to vote.
+However, their vote will be considered provisional, and will not be counted in the results unless the voter's identity is confirmed in a timely manner.
 Additionally, every voter is entitled to know if their vote was counted or not.
-The law facilitates this by requiring each state to develop a system whereby provisional voters may access, for free, information as to the status of their provisional vote.
+The law facilitates this by requiring each state to develop a system whereby provisional voters may access, information as to the status of their provisional vote at no cost.

 If a person's vote is not counted, the law also requires that the voter be informed as to the reason why their ballot was not tallied.